anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 If you don't keep a reference to the task, there will be no references to the object, and the garbage collector (i.e. memory cleanup) may obliterate that object and reclaim those bytes.
 That's problematic if the event loop later tries to invoke the now non-existent object!

+At this point you've seen most of the key players in `asyncio`.
+Keep reading to learn about how `asyncio` pauses & resumes coroutines and how to leverage `asyncio.Future` to create your own operators.

 ### [Next: A conceptual overview part 2: the nuts & bolts](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/2-conceptual-overview-part-2.md)